brucedkyle/architectures/docs/supplychain/disasterreadiness.md

 Each can negatively affect your supply chain operations and financial performance.

+In this article, we discuss how your organization can prepare for business disruption, including

+- Preparations when a weather event is anticipated
+- How systems can work together to mitigate the business disruption when stores become disconnected from corporate data centers.

 ## Use case

 Events could result in physical damage to our properties, limitations on store operating hours, less frequent visits by members to physical locations, the temporary closure of warehouses, depots, manufacturing or home office facilities, the temporary lack of an adequate work force, disruptions to our IT systems, the temporary or long-term disruption in the supply of products from some local or overseas suppliers, the temporary disruption in the transport of goods to or from overseas, delays in the delivery of goods to our warehouses or depots, and the temporary reduction in the availability of products in our warehouses.